apos/rapid-bulky-wshc-by-apos/README.md

 ## Instructions

-Basically  orient yourself on the pinmap of the SHC code for ESP32 and you read the look at the wirering plan in the pics directory for the ITEAD joystick shield.
+Basically  orient yourself on the pinmap of the SHC code for ESP32 and you read the look at the wirering plan in the media directory for the ITEAD joystick shield.

 ### Dragons ahead